AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-1.md

 - `tupe_to_userset` computes a tupleset from the input object, fetches relation tuples matching the tupleset (a set of tuples with a given object_id which can be used to look up ACLs for a given object), and computes a userset from every fetched relation tuple.

 ## API
-Zanzibar provides APIs for clients for reade, write, modify, watch, check and expand operations.
+Zanzibar provides APIs for clients to read, write, modify, watch, check, and expand operations.
 All these API methods use zookie in their request.
-A zookie is an *opaque* cookie that contains a globally meaningful timestamp and/or a client content version and/or a read snapshot.
+A zookie is an *opaque* cookie that contains a globally meaningful timestamp and/or a client content version, and/or a read snapshot.
 A zookie is designed to be opaque so that clients cannot misuse a cookie by sending arbitrary timestamps.
-Lets take a closer look at each of these APIs
+Let’s take a closer look at each of these APIs

 ### Read
-For a read API, the client sends one or mulitple tuplesets and an optional zookie containing a timestamp and a snapshot version.
+For a read API, the client sends one or more tuplesets and an optional zookie containing a timestamp and a snapshot version.
 With the zookie clients can request a read snapshot no earlier than the pervious write operation.
-If the request does not contain the zookie then Zanzibar will choose a reasonably recent snapshot which generally offers a lower latency response than if a zookie was provided.
+If the request does not contain the zookie, Zanzibar will choose a reasonably recent snapshot, which generally offers a lower latency response than if a zookie was provided.

-It should be noted that Read requests only depend on the content of the relation tuples and do not reflect userset rewrite rules.
+It should be noted that read requests only depend on the content of the relation tuples and do not reflect userset rewrite rules.
 For example, even if the viewer userset always includes the owner userset, reading tuples with the viewer relation will not return tuples with the owner relation.
-Clients that need to understand the effective userset can use the [Expand API](#expand)
+Clients that need to understand the effective userset can use the [Expand API.](#expand)

 ### Write
 Zanzibar clients can use the write API to modify a relation tuple to add or remove an ACL.
 Clients can also modify all tuples related to an object using a read-modify-write process that uses a read RPC followed by a write RPC.
 This process works as follows:
 1. Read all relation tuples of an object, including a per-object “lock” tuple.
 2. Generate the tuples to write or delete.
 Send the writes, along with a touch on the lock tuple, to Zanzibar, with the condition that the *writes will be committed only if the lock tuple has not been modified since the read*.
 A touch is being used on the lock tuple to make sure the access time on the lock tuple is updated.
 3. If the write condition is not met, go back to step 1.

 ### Watch
 A watch request specifies one or more namespaces and zookie representing the time to start watching.
-A watch response contains all the tuple modification events in acending timestamp order from the requested start timestamp to a timestamp encoded in a heartbeat zookie included in the watch response.
-The client can use the heartbeat zookie to call on the watch API again to resume watching where the previous watch response was left off.
+A watch response contains all the tuple modification events in ascending timestamp order from the requested start timestamp to a timestamp encoded in a heartbeat zookie included in the watch response.
+The client can use the heartbeat zookie to repeatedly call on the watch API to resume watching where the previous watch response was left off.

 ### Check
-Like reads, a check is always evaluated at a consistent snapshot no earlier than the given zookie.
+Like reads, a check is evaluated at a consistent snapshot no earlier than the given zookie.
-To authorize application content modifications, our clients send a special type of check request, a content-change check.
+To authorize application content modifications, our clients send a special check request, a content-change check.
 A content-change check request does not carry a zookie and is evaluated at the latest snapshot.
 If a content change is authorized, the check response includes a zookie for clients to store along with object contents and use for subsequent checks of the content version.
-The zookie encodes the evaluation snapshot and captures any possible causality from ACL changes to content changes, because the zookie’s timestamp will be greater than that of the ACL updates that protect the new content
+The zookie encodes the evaluation snapshot and captures any possible causality from ACL changes to content changes because the zookie’s timestamp will be greater than that of the ACL updates that protect the new content.

 ### Expand
 Unlike the Read API, Expand follows indirect references expressed through userset rewrite rules.
 The result is represented by a userset tree whose leaf nodes are user IDs or usersets pointing to other object relation pairs, and intermediate nodes represent union, intersection, or exclusion operators.
-Expand is crucial for our clients to reason about the complete set of users and groups that have access to their objects, which allows them to build efficient search indices for access-controlled content.
+Expand is crucial for our clients to reason about the complete set of users and groups with access to their objects, allowing them to build efficient search indices for access-controlled content.

-Continue reading about Zanzibar Architecture and Implementation in next Part [Zanzibar - Google’s Consistent, Global Authorization System - Part 2](/blog/zanzibar-2)
+Continue reading about Zanzibar Architecture and Implementation in the next Part [Zanzibar - Google’s Consistent, Global Authorization System - Part 2](/blog/Zanzibar-2)

 # References
 [^1]: https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/